 This Blue Ox hitch also provides even weight distribution and sway control at higher speeds, even in heavy traffic with semis and inclement weather with high crosswinds.

-This is a functional hitch for long distances and does well in the mountains with travel trailers.
-This hitch is also perfectly noiseless and there is no need to disconnect it when backing up in a parking lot.
+It is a functional hitch for long distances and does well in the mountains with travel trailers.
+They are also perfectly noiseless and there is no need to disconnect it when backing up in a parking lot.

 09. Curt Round Bar Weight Distribution Hitch 17007 – Smooth Tows with Tongue Weight Relief